 Be nice.
 Or else.

-UI Designer at WodUp; Creator of 2048 Joined over 4 years ago Gabriele has invited Timothy G.
+UI Designer at WodUp; Creator of 2048 Joined almost 5 years ago Gabriele has invited Timothy G.

 I'm a somewhat satisfied paying user of Abstract (somewhat = it does what I need but I also have big expectations for groundbreaking features in the future).